If a government agency is talking to you about your kids, it’s important to get legal advice right away.

 We help Aboriginal and Torres Strait Islander people across NSW and the ACT.

-Child Protection is when a government agency are talking to you or your family about children.
+Child protection is when a government agency is talking to you or your family because they are concerned about the safety of children.

 How we help

 We can help you understand what child protection agencies and/or courts are saying and what it means for your children.

 Have a yarn with us if:

 - DCJ or CYPS are talking to you about your kids

 - You’re worried about the safety of your children

 - You’re worried your kids may be taken away